How Social Media Affects Your Brain – Without Your Consent

 One of the most significant effects is its impact on the brain's reward system.
 Every like, comment, or share triggers a release of dopamine, the neurotransmitter responsible for pleasure and motivation.
 This creates a cycle of instant gratification, reinforcing the urge to keep scrolling and checking for updates, much like an addictive behavior.

-Another aspect of the mental health to do with social media affecting your brain that concerns me is that many people use social media as a form of emotional regulation, whether consciously or unconsciously.
+Another aspect of the mental health to do with how social media affects your brain that concerns me is that many people use social media as a form of emotional regulation, whether consciously or unconsciously.
 It can serve as a way to numb out, avoiding uncomfortable feelings like sadness, loneliness, anxiety, or boredom.
 The endless scroll offers an easy escape from difficult emotions, much like binge watching TV or emotional eating.

 Social media can also become a comfort mechanism, offering a sense of connection and distraction when feelings of stress or overwhelm arise.
 For example, someone feeling lonely might turn to social media to feel less isolated, even if they aren’t actively engaging with others.
 The familiarity of scrolling can create a temporary sense of relief, even though it doesn’t truly address the underlying emotions.